Ewael/CTFs/2021/FCSC_2021/Pwn/Blind_Date/README.md

 ## Conclusion

 This by far one the most exciting challenge I've ever done.
 I know this is just a classic blind ROP execution but that was my first ever and it's definitly worth the try.
-I can't thank \J enough for his crazy challenges that make everyone better every year.
+I can't thank \J (also known as Cryptanalyse) enough for his crazy challenges that make everyone better every year.

 I hope this writeup was clear, I tried to make it as detailed as possible for beginners too, see you next year!